Estimation of relative risk, odds ratio and their logarithms with guaranteed accuracy and controlled sample size ratio: Estimation of odds ratio

 By analogy with \eqref{eq: igualdad cruzada 1 RR bis} and \eqref{eq: igualdad cruzada 2 RR bis}, a simple solution to \eqref{eq: igualdad cruzada 1 OR bis} and \eqref{eq: igualdad cruzada 2 OR bis} is obtained if $3\suf_1/2 + \cerr_1 = 3\suf_2/2 + \cerr_2$ and $\cdeadd_1 + \cerr_1 = \cdeadd_2 + \cerr_2$.
 The former condition is compatible with $\suf_1, \suf_2 \in \mathbb N$ only if $2(\cerr_1-\cerr_2)/3 \in \mathbb Z$.
 In particular, this holds if

-This is the case for OR estimation, and will also be true for LOR estimation (Sect.~\ref{part: LOR}).
+This is the case for OR estimation, and will also be true for LOR estimation (Section~\ref{part: LOR}).
 Thus, in the sequel \eqref{eq: cerr 1 eq cerr 2} will be assumed to hold.
 The two indicated conditions then reduce to

 which gives the solution to \eqref{eq: igualdad cruzada 1 OR bis} and \eqref{eq: igualdad cruzada 2 OR bis} as